Cyan4973/FiniteStateEntropy/README.md

 |         | FSE   |  1.13  |  325 MB/s   |   445 MB/s    |
 |         | zlibh |  1.13  |  180 MB/s   |   210 MB/s    |

-By design, Huffman can't break the "1 bit per symbol" limit, hence lose efficiency on squeezed distributions, such as `Proba80`.
+By design, Huffman can't break the "1 bit per symbol" limit, hence loses efficiency on squeezed distributions, such as `Proba80`.
 FSE is free of such limit, and its compression efficiency remains close to Shannon limit in all circumstances.
 However, this accuracy is not always necessary, and less compressible distributions show little difference with Huffman.
 On its side, Huff0 delivers in the form of a massive speed advantage.